mco-gh/mco.dev/content/post/data/shortlink.md

 ## Server - Cloud Run

-For my web service, I chose Cloud Run because it's also SIMPLE:
+For my web service, I chose [Cloud Run](https://cloud.google.com/run) because, like Firestore, it's also SIMPLE (Scalable, Intuitive, Managed, Pay-as-you-go, Language-agnostic, and Economical).

-- Scalable
-- Intuitive
-- Managed
-- Portable
-- Lego-like
-- Economical

-Hmmmm...where have I seen that list before? :)

-Of course, I want this service to live behind a nice short domain name.
-After all, cloudrundfghdkfghds/foo doesn't seem particularly short, does it?
-So I snarfed up mco.fyi (the "fyi" top level domain feels just right for this kind of service), which nowadays is about as short a name as you're going to find.
-Cloud Run makes it super easy to assign your own domain name to a service via this easy dialog:
+Of course, I want this service to live behind a nice short domain name so I snarfed up `mco.fyi` (the "fyi" top level domain feels just right for this kind of service).
+Cloud Run makes it super easy to assign your own domain name to a service via one button click.

 I chose to write my server in Go, because it's my favorite system programming language.
 Because Cloud Run is language and environment agnostic, I could have just as easily used Python, Java, Ruby, or Fortran for that matter.
-Here's my server code in Go:

-Here's a heavily commented version of my server code, which is small enough to fit into one main.go source file:
+Here's my server code, which is small enough to fit into one main.go source file:

 <br>
 <details>